 I was chosen as one of the first Google Glass Explorers through the #IfIHadGlass competition where you had 140 characters and 5 photos to say what you would do with Google Glass.
 I wasn’t interested in Glass because I thought it would be the next great mobile consumer device as it was obvious from the start that the device would have serious limitations but because it was the first major consumer device to enter the wearable space.
-Other brands had create wearable devices but they were plagued with design, software and hardware limitations that kept them from being able to create a compelling guest experience.
-So I wanted to design an app for Google Glass to get the hands on experience of designing for wearables and more importantly so I could understand how apps on these new form factors would be successful.
-This was a different strategy from many other brands who chose to simply create a simple screen shot and talk about what they might do someday on wearables.
+Other brands had created wearable devices but they were plagued with design, software, and hardware limitations that kept them from being able to create a compelling guest experience.
+So I wanted to design an app for Google Glass to get the hands-on experience of designing for wearables and more importantly so I could understand how apps on these new form factors would be successful.
+This was a different strategy from many other brands who chose to simply create a simple screenshot and talk about what they might do someday on wearables.
 The insight that I gained from creating this app on Google Glass ultimately lead to the very successful and highly visible design work that was done for Apple Watch.

 Wearable app design requires in-the-moment experiences

 I had made the mistake in the past of thinking that I understood how consumers would use mobile since I understood how they used web sites and I didn’t want to repeat that mistake with wearables.
 It quickly became obvious that to create a successful wearable app the smaller form factor would require that I change the way I think about app design.
 To be successful these new apps would have to focus on creating experiences that helped the user with tasks they want to accomplish right now.
-This is a change from interaction on a computer which are usually for events with in the year and the year ahead and for mobile devices which are for events a month in the past and in the future.
+This is a change from interaction on a computer which is usually for events within the year and the year ahead and for mobile devices which are for events a month in the past and in the future.

 Search by near me, airport code, destination or hotel name

 SPG for Glass lets you search through Starwood’s over 1,100 luxury hotels and resorts through the ‘ok glass’ menu.
 Users can search near their current location, by destination, airport code or hotel name.
 The search is performed by simply saying ‘OK glass find a place to stay with SPG in (location)”.
-Search results are then displayed as a timeline where users can call the hotel, get turn-by-turn directions and see photos of the hotel and local area.
+Search results are then displayed as a timeline where users can call the hotel, get turn-by-turn directions, and see photos of the hotel and local area.

 State-aware app design for dynamic information curation

-SPG for Glass also bring our state-aware concept to Google Glass by keeping users up to date upcoming stays as 72 hours before an upcoming stay SPG for Glass will automatically add the hotel and all of it’s information into your timeline so you can easily get turn-by-turn directions, call the hotel or see what your room will look like.
+SPG for Glass also bring our state-aware concept to Google Glass by keeping users up to date upcoming stays as 72 hours before an upcoming stay SPG for Glass will automatically add the hotel and all of its information into your timeline so you can easily get turn-by-turn directions, call the hotel or see what your room will look like.
 Users are also kept up to date on all of their SPG activity as any changes to their account will automatically appear in their timeline.